xieeryihe/lDetector/README.md

 ​
 - For model **gpt-3.5-turbo**, and use **Chain of Thought prompt**, we compared the results with/ without a LLM validation step:

 **Without LLM validation step**, a total of 3,724 test cases were generated, and [78 missed recalls](https://github.com/xieeryihe/lDetector/blob/main/data/final/final-no_check_gpt3.5results.xlsx) were found, involving 45 stores.
-After manual inspection, 71 of the data were accurate (involving 42 stores), and another 7 were false positives.
+After manual inspection, 71 of the them were accurate (involving 42 stores), and another 7 were false positives.

 **With LLM validation step**, a total of 3,724 test cases were generated, and [47 missed recalls](https://github.com/xieeryihe/lDetector/blob/main/data/final/final-chatgpt3.5-cot.xlsx) were found, involving 33 stores.
-After manual inspection, 46 of the data were accurate (involving 33 stores), and another 1 were false positives.
+After manual inspection, 46 of them were accurate (involving 33 stores), and another 1 were false positives.

-> For privacy concerns and security of cooperation tools, we remove **the_search_url** and **the_city_id** columns and anonymized **poi_name**, **latitude**, **longitude** and **test_case** columns, while masked data in the following table is only used to show the data format.
+> For privacy concerns and security of cooperation tools, we removed **the_search_url** and **the_city_id** columns and anonymized **poi_name**, **latitude**, **longitude** and **test_case** columns, while masked data in the following table is only used to show the data format.

 ​

 ### 1.2 File：./data/shop.xlsx

 The [shop.xlsx](https://github.com/xieeryihe/lDetector/blob/main/data/shops.xlsx) displays shops that we used as the input data (target shops).
-Those shops are openly accessible via the Baidu Map API.
+Those shops were openly accessible via the Baidu Map API.
 The sample data format is shown in the table below.

 | poi_name                 | latitude  | longitude | city | poi_type |
 | ------------------------ | --------- | --------- | ---- | -------- |